 First minted in 1794, the Flowing Hair silver dollar was the first dollar coin ever issued by the United States.

 The coin was struck in silver, following the establishment of a national Mint by Alexander Hamilton.
 Today, the coin is an incredible rarity, with very few surviving from the era, which explains why this is one of the most expensive antique auction items as of 2021.

-In 2013, the over 200-year-old coin more than doubled the previous world record of $4.1 million for a coin sold at auction, according to Stack’s Bowers Galleries [link: https://www.stacksbowers.com].
+In 2013, the over 200-year-old coin more than doubled the previous world record of $4.1 million for a coin sold at auction, according to Stack’s Bowers Galleries.

 It’s said to have been the finest known surviving coin from the original minting, hence its value.
 It was part of the Cardinal Collection, amassed by collector Martin Logies, before it went under the hammer.